Kong/insomnia/DEVELOPMENT.md

 Insomnia uses [`lerna`](https://lerna.js.org/) to manage multiple npm packages within a single repository.
 There are currently two package locations:

-- `/packages` contains related packages that are consumed by `insomnia-app` or externally.
+- `/packages` contains related packages that are consumed by `insomnia` or externally.
 - `/plugins` contains plugin packages that are included by default with the application.

-## The `insomnia-app` Main Package
+## The `insomnia` Main Package

-`/packages/insomnia-app` is the entry point for the app.
+`/packages/insomnia` is the entry point for the app.
 All other packages are imported from this one.

 There are a few notable directories inside of it:

 - `/main.development.js` Entry for Electron.
-- `/app/main` Stuff that runs inside Electron's main process.
+- `/src/main` Stuff that runs inside Electron's main process.
-- `/app/ui` React components and styling.
+- `/src/ui` React components and styling.
-- `/app/common` Utilities used across both main and render processes.
+- `/src/common` Utilities used across both main and render processes.
-- `/app/plugins` Logic around installation and usage of plugins.
+- `/src/plugins` Logic around installation and usage of plugins.
-- `/app/models` DB models used to store user data.
+- `/src/models` DB models used to store user data.
-- `/app/network` Sending requests and performing auth (eg. OAuth 2).
+- `/src/network` Sending requests and performing auth (eg. OAuth 2).
-- `/app/templating` Nunjucks and rendering related code.
+- `/src/templating` Nunjucks and rendering related code.
-- `/app/sync(-legacy)?` and `/app/accounts` Team sync and account stuff.
+- `/src/sync(-legacy)?` and `/src/accounts` Team sync and account stuff.

 ## Data and State Architecture